sbanik2/CASTING/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-## Launch in Colab
+### Launch in Colab

-An example optimization of a Gold (Au) - Sutton-Chen nanocluster in the form of a Jupyter notebook has been provided in the `notebooks` directory.
+An example optimization of a Gold (Au) - Sutton-Chen nanocluster in the form of a Jupyter notebook that does not require LAMMPS Python binding has been provided in the `notebooks` directory.
 This can be launched in Google Colab using the [link](https://colab.research.google.com/github/sbanik2/CASTING/blob/main/notebooks/Au_example_Ase.ipynb).

 ## Carbon metastable polymorphs